Friday, November 11, 2005

 The allegations brought back memories for the Mintzes, who say they experienced the "seamy side of adoption" firsthand.

-When their birth mother backed out, minutes before she was scheduled to deliver via Caesarean section, the Mintzes say A Cherished Child's director Ruby Johnston flew into rage.
+When their birth mother backed out, minutes before she was scheduled to deliver via Cesarean section, the Mintzes say A Cherished Child's director Ruby Johnston flew into rage.

 "She started screaming at [her] and saying, 'You can't do this.
 You made a deal.'
 She was intimidating this girl right as she was about to have this baby," said Steve Mintz, who works as a surgeon at Salt Lake Regional.